ABAP Code Optimization Methods & Techniques

 The plus:

-Small amount of
+• Small amount of data

-and reading of data -
+• Mixing processing and reading of data

-Easy to code – and
+• Easy to code – and understand

 The minus:

-Large amount of
+• Large amount of data

-processing isn’t needed -
+• when mixed processing isn’t needed

-Performance killer
+• Performance killer no. 1

 Select using JOINS